programmingBae/myWallpapers/README.md

-# Disclaimer: the photos used in this post do not belong to me.
+# Disclaimer: the photos used in this repo do not belong to me.